kamilkisiela/graphql-config/specification.md

 Additionally, we'd like to treat the `extensions` property as a sandbox for improving the overall GraphQL configuration.
 If there is a configuration option that you think will be useful for general purposes, please let us know!
 Meanwhile, take advantage of this 'extensions' for testing purposes.

 For example, some application may choose to build using Webpack and need to specify Webpack-related configurations in GraphQL configuration.
-Also, they may need to process additional file types other than `.graphql`.
+Also, they may need to process additional file types other than `.graphqlrc`.
 Below suggests one way to configure these options using 'extensions':

 ```
 {